-He came to savor his favorite places through his photography, his diary of discovery and simple pleasure in the course of doing business or escaping its pressures; losing himself in the open spaces and finding himself in every crag and cranny.
+Hubbard cultivated his passion for the outdoors in his youth hiking desert foothills in western Arizona, finding comfort in the solitude and learning to appreciate all his surroundings held in store.
+He grew to savor his favorite places through his photography, his diary of discovery and simple pleasure in the course of doing business or escaping its pressures; losing himself in the open spaces and finding himself in every crag and cranny.

-Elmer A. Hubbard and son, David; circa 1952
+Elmer A. Hubbard and son, David, circa 1951

-David H. Hubbard
+Presented by David H. Hubbard